paulyeshchyk/Templates-VIPER/README.md

 # In terminal change current directory to projects root
 ```
-cd ~/Documents/projects/NoName
+$ cd ~/Documents/projects/NoName
 ```
-# Run ```generamba setup``` in the project root folder.
+# Setup generamba
+run ```$ generamba setup```.
 This command helps to create Rambafile that define all configuration needed to generate code.
-You can modify this file directly in future.
-answer all questions asked by Generamba
+You can modify this file directly in future. answer all questions asked by Generamba

 ```
 The company name which will be used in the headers: EPAM
 The name of your project is NoName.
 Do you want to use it? (yes/no) yes